ChilliCream/graphql-platform/website/src/docs/hotchocolate/v12/integrations/entity-framework.md

 }
 ```

-> ⚠️ Note: You still have to register your `DbContext` in the actual dependency injection container, by calling `services.AddDbContext<T>`. `RegisterDbContext<T>` on its own is not enough.
+> Warning: You still have to register your `DbContext` in the actual dependency injection container, by calling `services.AddDbContext<T>`. `RegisterDbContext<T>` on its own is not enough.

 You can also specify a [DbContextKind](#dbcontextkind) as argument to the `RegisterDbContext<T>` method, to change how the `DbContext` should be injected.